georgiee/coding-for-kids/slides.md

 ^ they actually say "our kids need to learn technology"

-^ so they can understand the bigger picture, the connecting lines.

 # our kids need to learn
 # [fit]  ~~coding~~ **_technology_**